Reynard the Fox: In medieval European folklore and literature

-An individual tale might span several genres which makes classification difficult.
+An individual tale might span several genres, which makes classification difficult.
 Tales often include themes from contemporary society with references to relics, pilgrimage, confession, and the crusades.
 There is debate over whether or how closely they related to identifiable societal events, but there is a growing camp that see direct societal connections and even implicit political statements in the tales.
-The stories are told in a way that make such associations easy to make but difficult to substantiate.
+The stories are told in a way that makes associations easy to make, but difficult to substantiate.

 Reynard stories translate difficult laws and legal concepts into common language, allowing people to both understand them and enjoy the legal predicaments and antics of the characters.
-The court operates just as those in medieval society; the king heard cases only on one specified date and all disputes were heard at once.
+The court operates just as those in medieval society.
+The king heard cases only on one specified date, and all disputes were heard at once.

-Many versions follow Reynard's fights with Yesengrin, the fox's regular antagonist throughout the stories.
-Violence between them and other characters is a common thematic element.
-It is a matter of debate whether the violence shows animals simply acting as such or is meant to reflect the violence in society, especially the various wars that common folk endured at the time.

 Ysengrimus

 Reynard appears first in the medieval Latin poem Ysengrimus, a long Latin mock-epic written c.
 1148–53 by the medieval poet Nivardus, that collects a great store of Reynard's adventures.
-He also puts in an early appearance in a number of Latin sequences by the early-13th-century preacher Odo of Cheriton.
+He also appears in a number of Latin sequences by the early-13th-century preacher Odo of Cheriton.
 Both of these early sources seem to draw on a pre-existing store of popular culture featuring the character.

 Roman de Renart

 The first "branch" (or chapter) of the Roman de Renart appears in 1174, written by Pierre de St. Cloud, although in all French editions it is designated as "Branch II".
-The same author wrote a sequel in 1179—called "Branch I"—but from that date onwards, many other French authors composed their own adventures for Renart li goupil ("the fox").
+The same author wrote a sequel in 1179—called "Branch I".
+From that date onwards, many other French authors composed their own adventures for Renart li goupil ("the fox").
 There is also the Middle High German text Reinhard Fuchs by Heinrich der Glïchezäre, dated to c.
 1180.
-Roman de Renart which fits into the genre of romance.
+Roman de Renart fits into the genre of romance.
 Roman de Renart gets its start using the history of fables that have been written since the time of Aesop.

-The romance genre of the middle ages is not what we think of the romance genre of today; it was a fiction telling of a character's life.
+The romance genre of the middle ages is not what we think of the romance genre of today.
+It was a fictional telling of a character's life.
 The protagonist of the romance genre often has an adventure or a call to action, almost always caused by an outside force.
-During the 13th century, French was a standard literary language, and many works during the Middle Ages were written in French, including Reynard the Fox.
+In the 13th century, French was a standard literary language, and many works during the Middle Ages were written in French, including Reynard the Fox.
 Many popular works from the Middle Ages fall into the romance genre.

 Pierre de St. Cloud opens his work on the fox by situating it within the larger tradition of epic poetry, the fabliaux and Arthurian romance: